hyron-group/stringer/readme.md

 # Stringer

-Stringer is lightweight fontware, used to separate string into string file (.str).
+Stringer is a lightweight _Hyron framework fontware_, used to separate string into string file (.str).
 It makes your source code cleaner, reusable in many files, and supports multiple languages.

+It could also be used as a standalone library.

 ## Syntax